Minimum length uncertainty relations in the presence of dark energy: Dark energy-induced modifications of the MLUR -- the DE-UP

 Since $c_1,c_2,c_3 \geq 1$ by construction, we may then identify

 For later convenience, we define

 which is simply the reduced Compton wavelength associated with the minimum mass $m_{\Lambda}$.

 Thus, requiring both the individual components of the DE-UP-2 (\ref{DE-UP-2}) and the probe length $r$ to be super-Planckian ensures its consistency with both general relativistic and quantum mechanical constraints.
 These, in turn, allow us to fix the relation between the parameters $\alpha'$ and $\beta'$ on purely theoretical grounds.
-However, we must remember that, in reality, a length-scale of order $l_{\rm Pl}$ (up to numerical factors of order unity) may be the true fundamental cut-off for resolvable length-scales in nature, so that this relation must be taken as tentative and some ambiguity still remains.
+However, we must remember that, in reality, a length-scale of order $l_{\rm Pl}$, up to numerical factors of order unity, may be the true fundamental cut-off for resolvable length-scales in nature, so that this relation must be taken as tentative and some ambiguity still remains.

-Equivalently, we see that, beginning with the result $m \geq m_{\Lambda}$ and reversing our previous logic, the existence of a minimum stable mass for self-gravitating quantum mechanical objects ensures that all three length-scales $(\Delta x_{\rm canon.})_{\rm min}$, $\Delta x_{\rm grav}$ and $r$, appearing in the DE-UP-2 (\ref{DE-UP-2}), remain super-Planckian under appropriate conditions.
-We now investigate these conditions for masses in the range $m_{\Lambda} \leq m \leq 2^{-1/2}m_{\rm Pl}$, which corresponds to the fundamental particle regime.
+Equivalently, we see that, beginning with the result $m \geq m_{\Lambda}$ and reversing our previous logic, the existence of a minimum stable mass for self-gravitating quantum mechanical objects ensures that all three length-scales $(\Delta x_{\rm canon.})_{\rm min}$, $\Delta x_{\rm grav}$ and $r$, appearing in the DE-UP-2 (\ref{DE-UP-2}), remain super-Planckian.
+We now investigate permissible ranges of each of these length-scales for masses in the range $m_{\Lambda} \leq m \leq 2^{-1/2}m_{\rm Pl}$, which corresponds to the fundamental particle regime.

 Rearranging Eq. (\ref{c_1c_2^2}) and imposing $c_2 \geq 1$ yields

 while imposing $c_1 \geq 1$ gives

 Substituting (\ref{c2_constraints}) into (\ref{Delta_x_canon_param}) then gives